CharlieChenyuZhang/hai-crawler/README.md

 [2] run `python extract_meta_data.py` to get `enriched_prompts.csv` with metadata (e.g. name of the author)

 [3] run `python quality_check.py` to get `filtered_prompts.csv` and `inferior_list.csv` (this is the list of prompts that did not pass the quality check)

+# lesson learned

+when extracting the date information, it's better to add it in the prompt to follow the ISO format "YYYY-MM-DD"